They Call Me Mister Tibbs! (1970)

 “I didn’t particularly relish the criticism of my work then as ‘too white.’
 In fact, I hated it.
 I got a lot of bad vibes from my actor friends too.”

 So he built his dream home in Nassau.
 After years in the Hollywood limelight, Sidney enjoyed a time of relative privacy and seclusion, still coming to the US to make just about one film a year.
 The only immediate reminder of his Hollywood life when at home in Nassau was Sammy Davis, Jr. who bought a property next door!

 By the time Sidney and his family moved back to the US in 1974, settling in Beverly Hills, the criticism had died down.
 And by 1976, with the vogue of the “Blaxploitation” films coming to a close, Sidney was once again appreciated for his talent and pioneering film work.
 Sidney was even knighted that year!
 Yes, his official title is “Sir Sidney Poitier!”
 Sidney continued directing, producing, and/or acting in films up until as recently as 2001.
 He’s also written a few books!
 I highly recommend Sidney’s autobiography, The Measure of a Man: a Spiritual Autobiography, and Life Beyond Measure: Letters to my Great-Granddaughter if you are interested in being totally inspired, and learning more about Sidney!

 I’m not even going to try to hide it, I’m really sad to see September, and our time with Sidney as Star of the Month, come to a close.
 It is no exaggeration when I say I’ve learned so much from this man through his life and films this month.
 I just want September to keep going!

 But October is going to be great as we usher in our new Star of the Month, the lesser known but amazingly talented Paul Muni.
 (The original Scarface, if you need a point of reference!)
-Check my site calendar, and stick with me to learn more about Paul Muni!
+Check the TCM film schedule, and stick with me to learn more about Paul Muni!